Cindelevelyn/advice/README.md

 Do you need an advice today?
 This site is here for you!

+You can also access the project here: https://cici-advice.vercel.app

 ___Get an advice and don't forget: Life Goes On!___ 🍃

 ![Group 6](https://user-images.githubusercontent.com/60244854/218134050-a840f2d3-659c-491c-9b16-e3d625f81762.png)